 Amyotrophic lateral sclerosis (ALS) is a progressive disease, which leads to the degeneration of motor neurons or the nerve cells that control muscle movement.
 ALS may be inherited or appear sporadically.
 Diagnosing ALS is difficult, and a diagnosis usually is reached by eliminating other neurological disorders once symptoms have begun to appear.

 The initial symptoms of ALS generally begin after age 50 and can be very subtle.
 They may include muscle weakness, muscle twitches, shortness of breath, and unintended weight loss.
 For some patients, initial signs of the disease may include speech or swallowing problems.

-As the disease progresses and nerve cells are destroyed, the muscles progressively weaken.
-This eventually affects chewing, swallowing, speaking, and breathing more severely.
+As the disease progresses and more nerve cells are destroyed, muscle weakness increases, eventually affecting chewing, swallowing, speaking, and breathing.
 As the respiratory system weakens, patients eventually lose the ability to breathe on their own and may need to use a ventilator.

-Besides muscle cramps that may cause discomfort, some ALS patients may develop painful neuropathy (nerve disease or damage).
-ALS patients also are at an increased risk of developing pneumonia especially during later stages of the disease.
+Besides muscle cramps that may cause discomfort, some ALS patients may develop painful neuropathy or nerve disease or damage.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.